matthew-robertson/Useful_things/I Learned Something Today/JS.md

 1. Adding your own lint rule to extend ESLint is pretty straightforward.
 Such an example is done in [this talk](https://youtu.be/nAIiXcisknc?t=559) in a few minutes.
 1. `eslint-plugin-qunit` can apparently help with finding invalid test assertions and whatnot.
 1. [Ember-asset-sizes-action](https://github.com/simplabs/ember-asset-size-action) helps compare asset sizes between master and the feature branch.
 This is useful for noting when you're about to blow up the bundle size.
+1. [Ember-cli-memory-leak-detector](https://github.com/steveszc/ember-cli-memory-leak-detector) is a neat seeming tool that hooks into your test suite to help detect memory leaks before they make it to production.